sammshen/lm-deepseek-diagnostics/README.md

 # Diagnosing the Issue:

-**Step 1:** First, we check if this error can be reproduced with a small dense model that does not use Multi-head Latent Attention like Deepseek does.
-The suspicion is that the error is deepseek sepcific but we need to be absolutely sure.
+**Step 1:** First, we check if this error can be reproduced with a small dense model that does not use Multi-head Latent Attention.
+The suspicion is that the error is deepseek/MLA specific but we need to be sure.

 Small Dense Model: llama 3.1 8B